TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

         - [ ] Revisit detection: Add line-of-sight detection with raycast. (`@FIXME` tags)

-        - [ ] BUGFIX: Detection line when drawn has only the suspicion color.
+        - [x] BUGFIX: Detection line when drawn has only the suspicion color.
+            - I think that's simply bc even after awareness is checked, suspicion zone is still checked, thus overriding the color from before.
+            - FIX: Changes the line drawing so that only the color and whether the line should get drawn only gets mutated once.

 - [ ] Get strong attacks implemented (and have strong versions of knockbacks used)
     - Perhaps by having some kind of AFA data point being like "is_strong_attack" that could indicate a strong attack being done?

 ### Refactor and tech debt stuff.

+- [ ] Move all instances of converting `rvec3` to `vec3` into a helper lib (that will eventually change to doing it the "correct" way).
+    - (see "// @TODO: Conform to `write_render_transforms.cpp`")

 - [ ] Remove @NOCHECKIN and @TEMP tags from commit `570de0f27f0606db66525fb5984e20f391625053` (Faces forward even when moving and integrates strafing in.)
 (December 8, 2025 at 12:56 AM)
     - It looks like this is going to be quite a lot of refactoring and in general just a lot of work that I'm not ready for.